Kris Jenner Shares She Advises Her Children Not To Reveal Too Much On Social Media Due To Their Fame

 Kris Jenner shared the lessons she’s learned about social media since her family’s fame has grown over the years.

 E!
 News reported on Thursday that social media was the topic of Diane Von Furstenberg’s new podcast, InCharge with DVF.
-On the podcast, Jenner explained how sites like Instagram and Twitter have impacted her famous family.
+On the podcast, Jenner explained how sites like Instagram and Twitter have impacted her famous clan.
 She admitted that, at the beginning of Keeping Up with the Kardashians in 2007, she and her children — Kourtney Kardashian, Kim Kardashian, Khloe Kardashian, Rob Kardashian, Kendall Jenner, and Kylie Jenner — began using social media as a way to connect with their growing audience.
 In doing so, the family was more transparent about their day-to-day activities, as well as their thoughts on certain issues in the news.

 Once the show became successful and made each of the Kardashian-Jenners household names, the matriarch said she knew it was time for her children to avoid focusing on the above platforms as much as they used to.
 While she does believe it is important for her and her children to show certain aspects of their lives on their popular pages, she doesn’t feel as if it’s necessary for them to be as open as they once were.